DawnSovereign/Weather-disaster-Info/README.md

 ###
 May 16, 2023
 # Run the program
-This site is for providing a one stop location for information on wind, hurricanes, earthquakes, and weather forecast.
-The home page provides user a dropdown option menu to choose.
-When user selects and option, for example, General Weather Forecas, it will take users to forcast page where user is not able to enter zip code to find current weather.
-In this website, we included back button route, that will take users back to homepage to select any other option.
+This website serves as a comprehensive destination for obtaining information about wind, hurricanes, earthquakes, and weather forecasts.
+On the homepage, users are presented with a dropdown menu that offers a selection of options.
+For instance, if a user chooses "General Weather Forecast," they will be directed to a forecast page where they can enter a zip code to retrieve the current weather information.
+To enhance user navigation, a back button route has been implemented, allowing users to easily return to the homepage and choose a different option.

 Link to github: https://github.com/alopezCSUMB/CST205_Final_Project
 ###
 Link to Trello board: https://trello.com/b/MEwuGDzh/project-management

 # Future work
-This website is open to add any other Disaster Weather information including tornados, high temperature warning and wildfires.
+In a future update, this website aims to expand its coverage by incorporating additional Disaster Weather information such as tornadoes, high temperature warnings, and wildfires.
+By including these additional features, the website will offer a more comprehensive and diverse range of information to its users.
+This expansion will ensure that users can access relevant and timely data related to various weather-related disasters, thereby enhancing their overall experience and keeping them better informed.